valthoraval/OBD/src/docs/index.md

 The class is structured in three parts:

+### Databases

+  In the first 10 hours of the course, state-of-the-art databases will be presented.
+Students will install and demonstrate the advantages of different databases to their peers as a graded project.

 ### Data computation

   20 hours on the computing platforms used in the data ecosystem.
 We will